Street Safety Is Your Problem (1952)

 The dangers of carelessness while outside are shown in the behavior of Fred Miller.
 Fred's dangerous habits include jaywalking, playing near traffic, jumping on piles of leaves, hiding under boxes in driveways, and other potentially dangerous activities.

-The film's central thesis explicitly promotes individual responsibility as the primary solution to street safety, directly aligning with conservative values of self-reliance and personal accountability.
+The film's central thesis, as indicated by its title, champions individual responsibility and self-reliance as the primary means to ensure street safety, aligning with conservative values.

 The film employs traditional casting practices, consistent with educational films of its era, and does not feature explicit race or gender swaps.
 Its narrative focuses on instructional content regarding street safety, presenting traditional identities in a neutral or positive light without engaging in DEI-driven critiques.